krlmlr/bindrcpp/cran-comments.md

+Update addressing feedback from the CRAN submission of bindrcpp 0.2.1: Updating bindrcpp doesn't break an installed dplyr package anymore.

 ## Test environments
 * local ubuntu 17.10 install, R 3.4.3
 * ubuntu 12.04 (on travis-ci), R devel, release, and oldrel, and OS X